digipost/labs/README.md

     $ ./run

-Direct your brower to https://localhost:7000/
+Direct your browser to https://localhost:7000/

 Enjoy!